iSchool-590PR-2017Fall/Final-project/README.md

 ## Team Member(s):
   Yingjun Guan, Lan Li

-# Monte Carlo Simulation Scenario & Purpose:
-  #
+## Background:
+[Tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) is a world famous game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
+The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

+[Monte Carlo Simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method) is a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.

+*Our project* focus on apply the Monte Carlo Simulation method into training the machine to how to play tic-tac-toe _wisely_.

-  Scenario:
+## Scenario:
 One fool ( Monte Carlo) plays tic-tac-toe with the player(human being).
 Tic-tac-toe is 3*3 grid where the winning rule is to mark three    in one horizontal , vertical or diagonal row.

-  #
-  Purpose:
+## Purpose:
   After many random travsing simulations and backpropagation, we can come to best policy for every round movement.